qinjialei24/vue-typesafe-router/README.md

 [中文文档](./README.zh-CN.md) | [English](./README.md)

-An easy way to define a typesafe route in Vue.js 3.x, you can pass and get route data with typesafe.
+The easiest way to define a typesafe route in Vue.js 3.x, you can pass and get route data with typesafe.

 The React.js version is also available here (https://github.com/qinjialei24/react-typesafe-router).